Frequently Asked Questions

 We're committed to providing strengths-based, neuro-affirming care, informed by the lived experiences of the autistic community.

-7. If your team child assesses my child, will they still be able to access HSE services?
+7. If your team assesses my child/young person, will they still be able to access HSE services?

-Yes, as our assessment reports are approved by the HSE, your child can access public services.
+Yes, as our assessment reports are approved by the HSE, your child/young person can access public services.

 If our assessment shows that their needs could be supported by HSE Primary Care or the HSE Children’s Disability Network Team (CDNT), we’ll talk through this with you during the feedback session and suggest the next steps.
 We’ll also guide you on how to make a referral to these services.